manuniia/ica0002/backup_restore.md

     `influx -execute 'DROP DATABASE telegraf`
     # to import the telegraf data into the influxdb database
     `influxd restore -portable -db telegraf /home/backup/restore/influxdb`

+Check the result of Influxdb data restore:
+  Open Grafana Telagraf dashboard to see restored results